yetone/avante.nvim/README.md

 - [ ] Smart Tab (Cursor Flow)
 - [ ] Chat with project
 - [ ] Chat with selected files

+## Roadmap

+- **Enhanced AI Interactions**: Improve the depth of AI analysis and recommendations for more complex coding scenarios.
+- **LSP + Tree-sitter + LLM Integration**: Integrate with LSP and Tree-sitter to provide more accurate code suggestions and analysis.

 ## Contributing